Gatlinburg sits on the Western edge of the Smoky Mountains.

 The hike is just about 1.8 miles round trip and takes about an hour to complete.
 Though the overall change in elevation is relatively mild, there are some steep rocky sections.
 This hike is more than a simple walk through the woods.

-8. Rainbow Falls
+8. Grotto Falls